Is it hard to get in?

 Admissions are competitive, but you can’t get in if you don’t try!
 For the college of ACES, the middle 50% of admitted students had an ACT of 25-30 and ranked above 82%-94% of their high school class.

-What if I am transferring from another college off campus?
+How do I transfer from another college off campus?

 Transfer students need to have a GPA of >2.5 after completing 30 hours of transferable course work.
 This work must include a chemistry course with a lab and a math class at or above the college algebra level.
 More information on transferring to Illinois, including deadlines, is available through the Office of Admissions.

-What if I want to change my major to NRES?
+I'm already a student at UIUC; how do I change my major to NRES?

 nres-ssc@illinois.edu